 Some pubs and restaurants are more helpful than others…

-The Countryman Pub, about 12 miles away on the road from Okehampton to Bow, has full ramp access and loos for disabled customers.
+The Countryman Pub, about 12 miles away from Wheatland Farm Nature Reserve and Lodges, on the road from Okehampton to Bow.
+It has full ramp access and loos for disabled customers.
 EX20 2SA.
 It’s not the most picturesque pub but it’s welcoming and does a generous carvery.
-Several guests have given us good reports (we’re slightly put off by the ‘huntin shootin fishin’ vibe in the marketing, but thats our own prejudice!).
+Several guests have given us good reports (we’re slightly put off by the ‘huntin shootin fishin’ vibe in the marketing, but that’s our own prejudice!).

 The New Inn, Sampford Courtney, (about 10 miles from the eco lodges) has ramped access from the car park and beer garden, and loos for disabled customers.
 Good food.

-The Bell Inn, Chittlehampton, has a permanent ramp to the door.
-Good food – steak night is Wednesday!
-This pub comes recommended by at least one of our wheelchair user guests.
+The Bell Inn, Chittlehampton, has a permanent ramp to the door and good food.
+This pub comes recommended by at least one of our (more intrepid) wheelchair user guests.
 EX37 9QL

 The George Inn in Hatherleigh (about 8 miles from Wheatland Farm) has level access from the street, a largely open plan feel to the bar and restaurant, and good sized disabled loos.